Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Introduction

 for every rational function $f$ with poles off $\R$.
 This formula was extended to every $C^2$ function $f$ with bounded derivatives, such that there exist a separable Hilbert space $\mathfrak{H}$ and two bounded Borel functions $a,b:\R^2\to\mathfrak{H}$ such that the second order divided difference $f^{[2]}$ satisfies

+(see \cite{CoLemSkSu19}).
 Such factorization is to be compared with \eqref{introfacto1} and originates from the representation of Taylor remainders as triple operator integrals associated to $f^{[2]}$ and the characterization of the functions $f$ such that these operators take values in $\mathcal{S}^1(\hilh)$.
 See Section \ref{sectionmainassumption} for more details.
-This class of functions encompasses the Besov class $B^2_{\infty1}(\R)$ for which \eqref{traceKop} was previously proved by Peller in \cite[Theorem 4.6]{Pe05}.
-For a trace formula for a general integer $n \geq 2$ and a perturbation $V\in \mathcal{S}^n(\hilh)$, we refer to the result\cite[Theorem 1.1]{PoSkSu13} of Potapov, Skripka and Sukochev.
+This class of functions includes the Besov space $B^2_{\infty1}(\R)$, for which \eqref{traceKop} was previously established in \cite[Theorem 4.6]{Pe05}.
+For a trace formula of \eqref{eq:TR_self} for a general integer $n \geq 2$ and a perturbation $V\in \mathcal{S}^n(\hilh)$, we refer to \cite{AlPe11} and \cite[Theorem 1.1]{PoSkSu13}.

 In the cases of unitaries and contractions, the higher order trace formulas take different forms depending on whether the differentiation is performed along a linear or a multiplicative path.
 In the case of a linear path $s\mapsto T_0+s(T_1-T_0)$ for two contractions $T_0$ and $T_1$ such that $T_1-T_0\in\Sp^n(\hilh)$, the existence of a spectral shift function $\eta_{n}\in L^1(\cir)$ such that, for every polynomial $f$,